 Easy Gluten Free Swaps

 There are so many items you’ll have to consider (both food and non-food) when going gluten free.
-The guide goes into full detail with 120 food products, but here are a few to get you started.
+This guide on RAISE goes into full detail with 120 food products, but here are a few to get you started.

 Gluten Free Sourdough Bread

 Both regular bread and sourdough bread are a very personalized category.
-However, we want to share the brands Bread Srsly and Young Kobras.
-Both brands are using gluten free and top 8 free equipment, and the BOTH SHIP within the United States.
+However, I want to share the brands Bread Srsly and Young Kobras.
+Both brands are using gluten free and top 8 free equipment, and they BOTH SHIP within the United States.
 There aren’t a lot of brands that tick all three of those boxes.

 Gluten Free Pasta

 There are SO MANY brands to choose from, but not all are made on gluten/wheat free equipment.
-Our winner in this category (based on taste and texture) is Jovial Foods.
+My winner in this category (based on taste and texture) is Jovial Foods.

 Gluten Free Soy Sauce

 Bad news alert.
-All of the gluten free soy sauce on the market that we have access to right now is all made on shared equipment with wheat.
+All of the gluten free soy sauce on the market that I have access to right now is all made on shared equipment with wheat.
 Ready for the next wave of bad news: all but one brand of coconut aminos is made on shared equipment with wheat.
-We’ve never had the product because there’s a coconut allergy in our home.
+I’ve never used the product because there’s a coconut allergy in our home, so I can’t tell you if it’s any good.

 I would urge you to look locally for an option, or call the BIG producers of gluten free soy sauce to see if you’re pleased with their protocols.
-We’ll be trying the Kevala Coconut Aminos soon, and using a traditional soy sauce that contains wheat for the coconut allergic person in our home.
+I hope to try the Kevala Coconut Aminos soon for those who aren’t allergic to coconut here.

 Gluten Free Graham Crackers

 Another slim-choices category… Gluten free graham crackers are only available from a few brands here in the US (I’d love to see the options in other countries).
-Some of the brands have ingredients we don’t support, so our winner in this category is Kinnikinnick.
+Some of the brands have ingredients I don’t support, so my winner in this category is Kinnikinnick.
 The brand I WISH I could tell you about went out of business 🙁

 Gluten Free Creme Cookies